Obviously Five Believers

 It’s the signal we’ve been waiting for.
 Time has come to park the car and go hunting for a place to eat.

-“This looks like a good place!”
+“This looks like a nice place!”
 The Kid says with an enthusiasm only the innocent can muster.
-Before we can tie his feet he’s already inside.
+Before we can tie his feet to the steering wheel he’s already inside.

-“Porridge for the boy,” Lark Skyrider tells the waitress.
+“Porridge for the boy,” Lark Skyrider tells the waitress in a stern voice.

 “Don’t look so sad, Kid.
 Porridge will do you good.
 Make you grow.
-God knows, maybe you can even buy shaving cream before Christmas?”
+God knows, with a little luck you can maybe even buy shaving cream before your next birthday.”

 Lark Skyrider taps his lap.